cutecryptid/haspie/README.md

 #TO DO:
  - Notes dissapearing??
 WHY??
 (CRITICAL)
  - Preferences should be weighted and configured by conf files
- - Tessiturae should be recognised in score through annotation
+ - Try emptying voices
+ - Out module should reflect parsed key and instruments
  - Optimums should be filtered to show only the really best competing options to user